 To answer this question, you need a really expensive fit-test machine.
 Fortunately, we were able to get our hands on one machine to test a range of masks.

-Smart Air co-founder Anna Guo and Beijing-based Dr. Richard Saint Cyr also did some tests, so I combined all of our data.
+Smart Air co-founder Anna Guo and Beijing-based Dr. Richard Saint Cyr also did fit tests, so I combined all of our data.
 Here’s how well the masks worked on our faces:

-Bottom line: masks can filter out even the smallest particles – those 10 times smaller than viruses.
-What’s more, they work surprisingly well even while people are wearing them.
-Surgical ones are cheap and more readily available, and they do surprisingly well at filtering virus-sized particles.
+Bottom line: Masks can filter particles as small as 0.007 microns – 10 times smaller than viruses, and much, much smaller than PM2.5.
+What’s more, they work surprisingly well, even while people are wearing them.
+Surgical masks are perform less well cheap but are cheaper and more readily available.

 Paddy is the CEO of Smart Air, running operations from Beijing.
 He’s has a Masters in aeronautical engineering from Bristol University, UK having specialised in aerodynamics.
 An advocate for open data, free information and transparent business, he spends his spare time promoting honest business and social enterprise.